Connington South rail crash: Investigation

 No fault was found with either the track or the train.

-Immediately after the accident, 20-year-old signalman A. J. Frost claimed that he had accidentally changed the points while "swinging" on the levers.
+Immediately after the accident, 20-year-old signalman Alan Frost claimed that he had accidentally changed the points while "swinging" on the levers.
+Initially, the investigation was unable to determine any cause for the derailment as there was no apparent explanation found from the evidence of the train crew and signalman or in the signalling system, permanent way or mechanical systems of the train.

 The Railway Inspectorate inquiry into the accident surmised that, as the train approached Connington South signal box, the signalman had: